Manoj123singhnegi/Data-Analysis/README.md

 1. Zomato Data Analysis Project
-Project Description: The Zomato Data Analysis project aims to analyze restaurant trends, customer preferences, and pricing patterns across different locations.
+Description: The Zomato Data Analysis project aims to analyze restaurant trends, customer preferences, and pricing patterns across different locations.
 Using Python, this project provides insights into how factors like cost, cuisine, and ratings impact customer choices.
 It involves:

 Data Cleaning: Address missing values, remove duplicates, and standardize data formats.
 Exploratory Data Analysis (EDA): Visualizing the distribution of restaurant types, average cost per meal, and restaurant ratings using libraries like Pandas, Matplotlib, and Seaborn.